welschmoor/memory-game-react/README.md

 ![alt text](https://repository-images.githubusercontent.com/435514581/e94626bf-2160-49a6-88a0-8cda25defc57)

 Live: https://flamboyant-ardinghelli-549e43.netlify.app/

-The code looks super ugly, but I made it without any reference and it works well.
+I made it without any reference and it works well.

 Bugs fixed: Double clicks not possible, 4th tile can no longer be openened.